jvherck/dicebear-go/README.md

 Special thanks to [Dicebear](https://dicebear.com) ([Florian Körner](https://github.com/FlorianKoerner))
 for making this amazing API and to [all artists](https://dicebear.com/licenses) for creating all the awesome avatars and artwork!

+Disclaimer: this repository and its owner are not affiliated with DiceBear.

 ---